demaconsulting/SpdxModel/README.md

-# SpdxModel
+# SPDX Model

-SPDX Model Library
+The SPDX Model library supports reading SPDX documents into an in-memory model, and saving that model back to a document.